erwinmaza/EMAsyncImageView/README.md

 ### Installation:

-1 Copy the 2 files in the EMAsyncImageView folder, named (shockingly enough)
+1 Copy the 2 files in the EMAsyncImageView folder and add them to your project:

 	* EMAsyncImageView.h
 	* EMAsyncImageView.m

-into your project's file structure wherever it makes sense to you.
-Don't forget to add the files to your project in xcode.

 2 Add this line to any class header or implementation file where you reference an EMAsyncImageView

 	* #import "EMAsyncImageView.h"